Testing example utterances in LUIS

 See Prediction score concepts to learn more about prediction scores.

-Interactive testing is done from the Test panel of the website.
+Interactive testing is done from the Test panel of the LUIS portal.
 You can enter an utterance to see how intents and entities are identified and scored.
-If LUIS isn't predicting the intents and entities as you expect on an utterance in the testing pane, copy it to the Intent page as a new utterance.
-Then label the parts of that utterance, and train LUIS.
+If LUIS isn't predicting the intents and entities as you expect on an utterance in the testing panel, copy it to the Intent page as a new utterance.
+Then label the parts of that utterance for entities, and train LUIS.

 See batch testing if you are testing more than one utterance at a time.